Embassy of Germany, Athens

-Germany also maintains a Consulate-General in Thessaloniki, as well as several honorary consuls across Greece.
+Germany maintains a Consulate-General in Thessaloniki and several honorary consuls across Greece.

 History

 The Prussian legation was located at Akadimias Str.
 23, today the headquarters of the Association of Foreign Press.
 After the establishment of the German Empire in 1871, it was converted into the German Embassy.
-After this building was sold, the embassy was located at Vasilissis Sofias Ave.
-2 during the 1930s and the German occupation had lost the ability to act in foreign policy.
+After this building was sold, the embassy was located at Vasilissis Sofias Avenue 2 during the 1930s and the German occupation had lost the ability to act in foreign policy.